 - Responses to questions on the application relating to arrests, charges, convictions, probations and/or deferred adjudications of a felony or misdemeanor other than misdemeanor driving offenses such as moving violations (NOTE: DWIs are not considered misdemeanor driving offenses).

-- The Board will access the Texas Department of Public Safety – Crime Records Division using a computerized criminal history (CCH) verification check of each applicant who submits an Application of Intent and a second check on applicants who submit an application for the Issuance of the CPA Certificate.
-Additional Texas DPS checks may be conducted if warranted.
-The Texas DPS – Crime Records Department maintains records of arrests, charges, convictions, probations and deferred adjudications of misdemeanor and felony offenses that occur in Texas.
+- The Board will access the Federal Bureau of Investigation (FBI) database and the Texas Department of Public Safety – Crime Records Division files using an established fingerprint process for each person who submits an Application of Intent.
+The fingerprint process allows the Board to receive information on all arrests, charges, convictions, probations and deferred adjudications of misdemeanor and felony offenses that occur in any U.S. state or territory.
 Records of these activities are reported to the Board for further investigation.
 If an applicant was 17 years of age or older at the time of the arrest, it should be reported to the Board.
 You are not required to report criminal records that have been expunged or sealed by an order of the court.
 You are required to report criminal records subject to a non-disclosure order.
-Information about submitting astatement is available on this site.
+Any subsequent arrest will automatically be reported to the Board for further investigation.